Whimsy Stick

 Key Takeaway

 Every step in this protocol trains a specific real-world skill.
 The warm-up builds focus.
 Chase bursts build the on/off switch.
 The recall drill rewires “come.”
-The leash simulation teaches yield.
-The bark interrupt links silence to reward.
+Leash simulation teaches yield.
+Bark interrupt links silence to reward.
 The cool-down teaches settling.
 Six steps, under 5 minutes, all three problems addressed.

 The flirt pole isn’t about exercise.
 It’s about completing the neurological loop that walks and fetch never close.
 Once that loop closes, the dog walks out the front door regulated instead of loaded.
 That’s when leash training, recall, and bark control finally start working.